wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 Flask server later.

 To run the gunicorn server locally for testing, in it's current state you need at least the `gunicorn` and `flask` packages.
-At the top level of the respository run:
+At the top level of the repository run:

 ```bash
 gunicorn --chdir application -b :8080 app:app